Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models: Additional experimental details and results

-We provide additional experimental details and hyperparameter settings below.
-For \ttmtext, we set the number of iterations to $T = 10$ and train for 20 epochs per iteration by default, except on Winoground where we train for 30 epochs per iteration.
-Across all experiments, we use AdamW \citep{loshchilov2017decoupled} with weight decay $0.05$ and $(\beta_1, \beta_2) = (0.9, 0.999)$.
+We summarize the general training setup and hyperparameter choices used in our experiments below.
+Across all experiments, we use AdamW \citep{loshchilov2017decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and weight decay $0.05$.
 The learning rate follows a cosine decay schedule and is restarted at each iteration with a multiplicative factor of $0.95$.
 Optimizer states are reset at each restart, with the exception of SigLIP-B16 on Winoground.

+\begin{itemize} \item For contrastive vision-language models, we set the number of iterations to $T = 10$ by default; additional results with fewer iterations are reported in \cref{app:runtime}.
+At each iteration, we train for 20 epochs by default, except on Winoground, where we train for 30 epochs.
 We use a batch size of 50 for $2\times 2$ datasets and 100 for $1\times k$ datasets; the batch size is defined at the group level (e.g., 50 groups of size $2\times 2$ per batch).\footnote{We slightly increase the batch size when the total number of groups is just above a multiple of the default size.
 For instance, if the dataset contains 102 groups, we set the batch size to 51.}

+\item For generative multimodal models, we set the number of iterations to $T=3$ and train for 10 epochs per iteration.
+We use a batch size of 16 for MMVP-VLM and ColorSwap datasets and a batch size of 32 for Winoground.
+The batch size here is also defined at the group level.
+Since the pseudo-labeled dataset includes both ``Yes'' and ``No'' responses (\cref{sec:smolvlm}), each $2 \times 2$ group provides 4 data points for training. \looseness=-1 \end{itemize}

 By default, we do not apply data augmentation during training, as many datasets are designed to be sensitive to location or color.
 However, we find it beneficial to apply a simple resizing (factor $1.1$) followed by random cropping for the following dataset-model pairs: Winoground with SigLIP-L16, MMVP-VLM with SigLIP-B16, ColorSwap with SigLIP-B16, MMVP-VLM with SigLIP-B16 under global matching, and CLIP-B32 with \whatsup A-Left-Right.